jsn2142/SQA-Practice-Questionnaire/README.md

 * Make sure to generate a report in your automation script.
 * Use reuseable functions for the scripts.
 * Upon completion, upload the code in your Github repository, submit the link in the reply.
 Keep the repo public.
+* Add screen recordings of all the automation tests along with the Github Repository link.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>